vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 - `staking_tiers`: a list of dictionaries (with the below fields) defining the multipliers from staking
   - `minimum_staked_tokens`: the required number of governance tokens ($VEGA) a referrer must be staking to receive the multiplier
   - `referral_reward_multiplier`: the multiplier applied to the referral_reward_factor when calculating referral rewards due to the referrer.
-- `closing_timestamp`: the timestamp after which when the current epoch ends, the programs status will become `STATE_CLOSED` and benefits will be disabled
+- `end_of_program_timestamp`: the timestamp after which when the current epoch ends, the programs status will become `STATE_CLOSED` and benefits will be disabled
 - `window_length`:  the number of epochs over which to evaluate a referral sets running notional taker volume

 ```protobuf